floratos-lab/on-demand.cluster/howto.md

   1. Download <a href="https://raw.githubusercontent.com/geworkbench-group/on-demand.cluster/master/aracne.java.sh">the script aracne.java.sh</a>, in which you need to change the variable PROJECT_ID to your own project ID, other scripts called from aracne.java.sh (cluster_properties.sh, cluster_setup.sh, install.sge.master.h, install.worker.sh), and Aracne.jar (that is to be provided seprately).
 (An earlier script called cloud.aracne.java.sh has everything hard-coded in.
 You may not want to use it to sbumit a new job, but it helps to undertand how various parts work together).

-  2. Execute the script from a command prompt with your own project ID, the executable jar file, the expression file name, TFS file name, and p-value, as in the following example:
+  2. Execute the script from a command line prompt with your own project ID, the executable jar file, the expression file name, TFS file name, and p-value, as in the following example:

     `./aracne.java.sh wise-mantra-567 Aracne.jar bcell-100.tab.txt GO_3700plus_TFs_HG-U95Av2.txt 0.00000001`